 D. Leave Requests

-- Eligible employees interested in FMLA leave should complete the Request for FMLA form and complete or have completed by the appropriate health care provider the applicable certification form.
+- Eligible employees interested in FML should complete the Request for FML form and complete or have completed by the appropriate health care provider the applicable certification form.
 Employees requesting leave due to a qualifying exigency as defined in this policy must complete the Certification of Qualifying Exigency form.
 Employees requesting leave due to a serious health condition or due to the serious illness or injury of a covered servicemember should have the appropriate health care provider complete the Certification for Serious Injury or Illness of a Current Military Member for Military Family Leave or the Certification for Serious Injury or Illness of a Veteran for Military Family Leave, as applicable.

-- If the need to take FMLA leave is foreseeable, the employee must request leave at least 30 days before the leave will begin.
+- If the need to take FML is foreseeable, the employee must request leave at least 30 days before the leave will begin.
 If the leave will begin in less than 30 days, or if the leave is being taken because of a qualifying exigency caused by the covered active duty or call to covered active duty of a spouse, son, daughter or parent, the notice should be given as soon as possible, preferably the same day or the next business day of when the employee learns of the need for leave.
 Verbal notice in these cases is sufficient.

 - The completed applicable certification form must be provided to the supervisor or designated administrator either before the leave begins or no later than 15 calendar days after the leave begins.
 Exceptions to this deadline may be granted due to exceptional circumstances.